stefer/twentyfortyeight/README.md

 [TensorFlow](https://www.tensorflow.org/) to see if it could learn how to play the game.

-As it often go, the project took another path, partly because I realized that I might not get that far in one evening, but also because I found another challange in the task.
+As it often go, the project took another path, partly because I realized that I might not get that far in one evening, but also because I found another challenge in the task.

 In the first version, I implemented the core shift and add algorithms like this: